Design a Shed House and Be Part of the Tiny House Movement

 A Friend’s Yard

 Some cities and states let homeowners keep a tiny house on their plot of land.
-If you’ve got a friend who wouldn’t find you having a backyard cottage on their property and the state allows it, go for it.
+If you’ve got a friend who wouldn’t mind you having a backyard cottage on their property and the state allows it, go for it with a mini shed house.
 You’ve probably come across one the most affordable ways in the world to live.

 Types of Shed Homes Available

-You can get shed homes in a variety of sizes and styles to suit your budget and lifestyle.
-If you envision life on the road, a portable security booth would be ideal.
-Customizable security guard booths offer additional safety measures, while parking attendant booths are comfortable, spacious, and entirely waterproof.
+Look for a shed house for sale that you can live in comfortably; shed homes come in a variety of sizes and styles to suit your budget and lifestyle.
+If you envision life on the road, a portable security booth or security shack would be ideal.
+Customizable security guard booths and security shacks offer additional safety measures, while parking attendant booths are comfortable, spacious, and entirely waterproof.

 Shed Homes for Sale

-Guardian Booth helps people make their shed home dreams a reality.
-If you’re looking for a place that has tiny houses for sale, look no further.
-Call us today at 844-992-6684 or visit our contact page to speak to find out more via live chat or email.
+Guardian Booth helps people make their shed home dreams a reality with cheap shed homes.
+If you’re looking for a place that has tiny houses for sale, look no further – we have lots of experience with shed houses for sale.
+Call us today at 844-992-6684 or visit our contact page to speak to find out more about the best shed homes out there!